Typed compositional quantum computation with lenses: Building circuits

 To define \coqin{focus}, we combine currying and polymorphism into \coqin{focuslin} as we did in Section~\ref{sec:qfocus}, and add a proof of naturality.

 In particular, \coqin{focus} and sequential composition satisfy the following laws, derived from naturality and lens combinatorics.

 The law \coqin{focus_comp} states that the sequential composition of morphism commutes with focusing.
-Similarly, \coqin{focusM} states that the composition of lenses commutes with focusing.
+Similarly, \coqin{focusM} states that \coqin{focus} is a morphism for the composition of lenses.
 The law \coqin{focusC} states that the sequential composition of two morphisms focused through disjoint lenses (i.e. lenses whose codomains are disjoint) commutes.
 The last two lemmas are about unitarity.
 Since all circuits can be built from unitary basic gates using sequential composition and \coqin{focus}, they are sufficient to guarantee unitarity for all of them.